sdattri/MIDAS_Spec_V1/README.md

 * Registration: Use POST to create a new account.
 * Token: Use GET to retrieve a temporary token for interacting with the MIDAS API.
 Tokens must be passed to every API call except Registration and Token.
 * Holiday: Use GET to retreive the list of all holidays.
-Use POST to populate the Holiday table (LSE accounts only).
+LSE accounts may use POST to populate the Holiday table.
 * ValueData: Use GET to retrieve a list of available rates (RINs), rate information, the XML schema, or lookup tables.
-Use POST to upload data to the RateInfo and Value tables (LSE accounts only).
+LSE accounts may use POST to upload data to the RateInfo and Value tables.
 * HistoricalData: Use GET to retrieve historic rate information.
 * HistoricalList: Use GET to retreive the list of rates (RINs) available from HistoricalData.